yours-org/yours-wallet/docs/ordlock-listing-disable.md

   closed with a deprecation toast/error.
 - Sites marked `ORDLOCK_LISTING_DISABLED` (grep that string) should be restored when the replacement contract ships.
-- On OrdWallet load/refresh and before BSV sweep / send-all, the wallet auto-cancels OrdLock-listed UTXOs it controls (`tags` include `ordlock`) via `cancelOwnedOrdLockListings` → `cancelOrdinalListing` (cancel→recover into wallet).
-Runs once per load/sweep session; failures log and do not block the wallet.
+- Manual cancel on OrdWallet still uses `cancelOwnedOrdLockListings` → `cancelOrdinalListing`.
+Import/sweep does not delist first: listed UTXOs stay in their class and cancel into the destination in that spend, same as `1sat sweep import`.

 ## Provider